 Mid-side microphones give you greater control over stereo images than other setups.
 You can make adjustments to your tracks more confidently after recording or during mixing.

-As the microphone sits within the capsule or sock, they create dead air.
+As the external microphone sits within the capsule or sock, they create dead air.

-Here’s the best microphone for iPhone if you need to talk through a microphone but want to film yourself from a distance.
+Here are the best external microphones for the iPhone if you need to talk through a microphone but want to film yourself from a distance.
 The wireless kit includes two transmitters with built-in microphones and two additional mono microphones plugged into the receivers.
 The receiver is highly portable and lightweight.

 - 50 feet working distance